12dorcas/alx-system_engineering-devops/0x00-shell_permission/README.md

-create a script that switches the current user to the user betty
+creat a script that switches the current user to the user betty